mayerantoine/udacity_optimizing_an_ml_pipeline/README.md

 We used a Bandit Policy early termination, because  it automatically terminate poorly performing runs with an early termination policy and terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.This Early termination improves computational efficiency.

 ## AutoML
-We have downloaded the data from a web link, clean it and one hot encoded some key features , split in train and test with 25% of the data in testing.
+We downloaded the data from a web link, clean it and one hot encoded some key features , split in train and test with 25% of the data in testing.
 Then we created a dataset that we passed to Azure Auto ML.